 We are headquartered in Rochester and have four other offices in Syracuse, Buffalo, Albany, and the Hudson Valley.

 Our members are some of the hardest-working people in New York State.
 Because of our members, you get to work on time, your kids attend safer and cleaner schools, and your neighborhoods are better.
 We keep New York State running.

-Our 8,500 members have many different professions, including electricians, construction workers, student support staff, librarians, sanitation workers, and police officers.
+Our 8,500 members come from many different professions, including electricians, road crews, student support staff, librarians, sanitation workers, and police officers.
 We come from different backgrounds, but we all share one thing in common: a desire to improve the communities where we live and work.
 We are the public service workers you count on every day.

 Ensuring that our Local union affiliates thrive and succeed is at the heart of everything we do.
 Council 66 helps coordinate the activities of 81 Local union affiliates across New York State, from Yonkers to Plattsburgh to Buffalo.
-These Locals represent 8,500 union workers.
 Each of these unions elects their own executive board, takes a lead role in contract negotiations, and organizes our members.
 Every Local affiliate plays a critical part in fighting for our workers to get fair contracts and representation in workplace disputes.

 The Locals also work closely with Council staff to achieve fair terms and working conditions, set political and legislative priorities, and engage in public outreach.
 Our Locals are divided into regions.
 You can see a map of the regions here.